AIrjen/OneButtonPrompt/README.md

 ![image](https://user-images.githubusercontent.com/130234949/230916833-0dc38593-94e0-40f5-9312-da720278b791.png "wow, good job you!")
 > Concept art, Fluid Biosphere, at Dawn, F/1.8, Kodak portra, extremely beautiful ,

+Please be aware, that not each picture will be awesome due to the randomness of the prompt, artist and model used.
+You might get an epic landscape, or a photo of an Aggregavated Trout.
+In my experience, about 1 in 5 is good.
+Everyone of them is interesting.

+Some more examples below.

 ### Some details
 It will generate between 0 and 3 artists, and add those the prompt.